mboudiaf/Mutual-Information-Variational-Bounds/README.md

   ```

-## Examples
+## End-to-End Examples

-We provide code to showcase these two functionalities
+We provide code to showcase the two functionalities we just talked about

-### Estimation of mutual information
+### Estimation of mutual information for static data

 In the case of correlated Gaussian random variables: